Boxpark: Boxpark Shoreditch

 The first temporary shopping centre, backed by Charles Dunstone of Carphone Warehouse, was built at Bethnal Green Road on part of the former Bishopsgate goods yard in Shoreditch.
 Boxpark opened in December 2011, initially made out of 60 recycled shipping containers over two floors, with 40 in the lower floor, 20 in the upper floor.
 Originally intended to open for five years, the centre is still operating.
 Boxpark Shoreditch has 19 restaurants and bars and 27 shops.

 The Boxpark at Shoreditch was redeveloped in 2017, with the upper deck becoming the focus for street food at the venue.
 In July 2024, it was announced that it would close down by the end of summer to make way for The Goodsyard development.
 In response to the announcement, The Night Time Industries Association started a campaign to save the site from closure, arguing that it has launched hundreds of new independent businesses and annually contributes more than £80 million to the local economy.
+The campaign to save Boxpark Shoreditch was a success and the site remains open as of August 2026.